How to Write Any Appeal Letter (Format, Don’ts, Samples)

 5. Admit mistakes (if any)

-It is crucial to note that appealing against a given decision does not mean that you are entirely innocent in the situation.
+It is crucial to note that appealing against a given decision does not mean that you are entirely innocent of the situation.
 You may have knowingly or unknowingly committed a mistake that resulted in the committee making a decision that does not favor you.
-If this is the case, taking responsibility for your errors and admitting it in the appeal letter will further strengthen your appeal letter.
+If this is the case, taking responsibility for your errors and admitting them will further strengthen your appeal letter.

 This will enable the committee to understand that you have learned from your mistakes, and you are not asking them to grant you immunity from the consequences of your actions but rather a reconsideration of their otherwise harsh or unfair decision against you.